timcu/builder_police/set2/pycharm-edu-2/lesson1/set_up_minetest/task.md

 1. The first step is to play Minetest :).
 Play online and connect to a Pythonator server.
     You can even connect to the free server at `demo.pythonator.com` using port `30000`.
-    Use a name and password of your choosing, and as long as no-one else has chosen that name you will be able to login.
+    Use a name and password of your choosing, and as long as no-one else has chosen that name you will be able to log in.
 2. Please don't use spaces in your name or password.
 If you need to change your password in Minetest press the [esc] key and click the [Change password] button.
 3. Don't use a password you want to keep secret because there is very low security on this